RNVizion/rnv-brand/BRAND_COLORS.md

 for as long as a cursor rests there.** Walking the dark three to clear `#3a3a3a` costs ΔE76 6.53–7.06 — inside the 8.40 bar, but more than double the light move, and it lightens all three toward the ink ramp. **That is a ruling, not a recomputation.**

+### Registration and emission are two different acts — ruled 2026-09-12

+**`tokens()` walks the surface palettes, not `PERMANENT`, by design.**

+A **permanent** colour is one the brand owns.
+An **emitted** token is one a surface consumes.
+A colour reaches a stylesheet when a surface palette adopts it under that surface's own key — **never as a side-effect of being registered**, because a token arriving in `tokens.css` is a change to a consumer in another repository, and that is a decision someone makes rather than something that happens because a dict grew.

+**The eighth and ninth permanents — `blue` and `dark-blue` — therefore emit nothing today.** The site is all-dark and gold-only, and a `--rnv-blue` arriving on the next deploy is a change nobody asked for. `still-gold` sat in exactly this position from 2026-08-23 until `signal-ring-still` adopted it.
+**That is the path, and it is the only path.**

+**But "permanent and not emitted" is a declared state, not an accident.** The two lists can diverge, so the divergence is written down in `_PERMANENT_NOT_EMITTED` with a reason per colour, and `_permanent_emission_is_declared()` runs at import.
+It fails in **both** directions — a permanent that is neither emitted nor declared is an undeclared gap; a declared one that some surface has since adopted is a stale exemption.
+Armed both ways.

+Same completeness shape as `_resolver_covers_permanent()`, for the same reason: **two lists of one thing, one grows, nothing compared them.**

 ### The neutral ramp